China property slump persists in October with falling prices, sales as COVID bites | Business

 China property slump persists in October with falling prices, sales as COVID bites

-Analyst Chen Wenjing at the research firm said property recovery depends on COVID containment measures and the strength of policies.
-Any rebound in the real estate market is expected to be delayed if the country sticks with strict COVID restrictions to quell the repeated coronavirus outbreaks, Chen said.
+China's property market continued its slump in October, with private data showing home prices and sales falling, suggesting lacklustre sentiment and a bleak outlook amid strict COVID curbs that have rattled consumer confidence.
+China's property sector, once a pillar of growth, has slowed sharply in the past year as a result of a government clampdown on excessive borrowing by developers, and a COVID-19-induced economic slump.

-China's property market continued its slump in October, with private data showing home prices and sales falling, suggesting lacklustre sentiment and a bleak outlook amid strict COVID curbs, which hit consumer confidence.
+China's property market continued its slump in October, with private data showing home prices and sales falling, suggesting lacklustre sentiment and a bleak outlook amid strict COVID curbs that have rattled consumer confidence.

 Property sales by floor area in 100 cities fell about 20% year-on-year in October, according to a separate statement by the academy.
-Analyst Chen Wenjing at the research firm said property recovery depends on COVID containment measures and the strength of policies.
+CIA analyst Chen Wenjing said the property sector recovery depends on COVID containment measures and the strength of policies.

 Last month, new home prices in Shanghai and Shenzhen fell 0.05% and 0.32% in monthly terms, respectively.
 Home sales by floor area in Shanghai and Guangzhou fell 35% and 26% in annual terms, respectively.

+Cash-strapped developers recently suspended debt repayments or sought offshore bond payment extensions, adding to the property woes amid already fragile demand.
+For the January-October period, 15 major real estate firms, including Greentown China and Longfor Group, achieved 58.8% of their sales targets set for 2022, China Index Academy also said.

+That was lower than the 78.5% completion rate by the firms during the same period last year.
+Although more and more developers are not increasing their sales targets, they are under pressure to meet their annual sales targets, said China Index Academy.

-"Wait-and-see sentiment in homebuyers currently remains strong, with COVID flare-ups in many areas further dragging down the pace of market recovery and the previous policies have yet to take effect significantly," Chen said.
+"Wait-and-see sentiment in home buyers currently remains strong, with COVID flare-ups in many areas further dragging down the pace of market recovery and the previous policies have yet to take effect significantly," CIA's Chen said. ($1 = 7.2799 Chinese yuan renminbi)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)